ViyathAraliya/MeetMyDoctor/README.md

         - Description: list of ObjectId references of Appointment documents related to this Clinic Session.
         - Type: Array
         - Items:
-            - Description: References to the 'Appointment' documents releted to this 'Clinic Session'
+            - Description: References to the 'Appointment' documents releted to this 'Clinic Session'.
+            - Type: Apppintment object

     + maxQueueSize
         -maximum number of Appoinments the doctor can hanlde